XTM233/UROP-2023/README.md

 A model with the lowest test loss was then selected from all 10 models with the optimal combination of hyperparameters.
 The output of the best model was interpreted from two perspectives:

-1. Comparison with predictions given by RBM <!-- introduction of RBM-->
+1. Comparison with predictions given by restricted Boltzmann machine (RBM) <!-- introduction of RBM-->
 2. Attention weights of each attention head

 * The code of training the MLM was adapted from antiBERTa[^antiberta].